fringe4life/newsletter-sign-up-with-success-message-main/README.md

 We strongly recommend overwriting this `README.md` with a custom one.
 We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.

 The template provides a guide for what to add.
 A custom `README` will help you explain your project and reflect on your learnings.
-Please feel free to edit our template as much as you like.
+Please-in-out feel free to edit our template as much as you like.

 Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
 That will make it show up as your repository's README file.